phalcon-kit/docs/docs/phalcon-kit/project-structure.md

 # Project Structure

-#### Standard Zemit Apps directory structured
+#### Standard Phalcon Kit Apps directory structured

 One of the key features of Phalcon is that it is loosely coupled.
 Because of that, you can use any directory structure that is convenient to you.
 In this example below, we will use a standard directory structure, commonly used in modular MVC applications.

 ## Standard Modular HMVC Structure

 Hierarchical Model-View-Controller (HMVC) is a design pattern that is an extension of the traditional Model-View-Controller (MVC) design pattern.
 It introduces a hierarchical structure to applications, allowing for increased modularity, reusability, and separation of concerns.
-Zemit Core recommends the HMVC project structure for the following reasons:
+Phalcon Kit recommends the HMVC project structure for the following reasons:

 1. **Nested Components**: In HMVC, components are structured hierarchically, allowing components to be nested within each other.
 This makes it possible to create complex pages in a manageable way, as each component can focus on a specific task.
 2. **Modularity and Reusability**: HMVC enhances the modularity and reusability seen in MVC.
 Components in HMVC are self-contained and can be plugged into any part of the application without concern for dependencies.
 This reduces code redundancy and facilitates code reuse, making the application more maintainable and scalable.